A Self-Improving Home Agent That Knows Where You Are

 A few things are still missing or sketchy.

 Memory and context switching are an open problem.
 A home agent has a continuous life, not a series of isolated Q&A pairs.
 The plan is a layered memory store — a small task table in SQLite for working memory, recent conversation history per task with embeddings in a separate Qdrant collection, and a long-term semantic store for completed work.
-But the details of the routing logic ("is this new message about an existing task or a new one?") aren't settled.
+But the routing logic ("is this new message about an existing task or a new one?") isn't settled.

 Stateful tool functions and assets are wonky.
-There is an asset delivery mechanism, but it isn't elegant.
-I need something better for this.
+There's an asset delivery mechanism, but it isn't elegant.
+I need something better here.

 None of these are architectural redesigns.
 They're all fillable slots.